Oulton Park: Knickerbrook corner

 The corner is named after an event that occurred when the British demolition expert and raconteur, Blaster Bates, was removing tree stumps with dynamite close to the corner with a colleague.
-After the first detonation, a courting couple were seen to run off at speed and in some disarray from a nearby a bush or bank.
-On the closer investigation, the pair discovered some ladies underwear in the brook and this resulted in the naming of the corner.
+After the first detonation, a courting couple were seen to run off at speed and in some disarray from a nearby bush or bank.
+On closer investigation, the pair discovered some ladies underwear in the brook and this resulted in the naming of the corner.

 Despite its colourful name, it was a notorious corner on circuit because of accidents and driver fatalities.
 The death of Paul Warwick in 1991 led to a chicane being added at the entry to the corner.
 Before Warwick's death, the bend had a reputation as a "racers' corner" because it demanded a driver's full commitment and total courage.
 Originally it was a fifth gear, off camber right-hand bend at the end of a downhill straight called Hilltop.
 Deep kerbing on the inside of the corner combined with an off camber could easily affect a cars' handling causing it to veer to the outside of the circuit.
 As an Armco barrier on the outside of the corner eventually intersected with the grass verge, there was a significant lack of run off area for drivers forced wide on the bend.

 Since 1991, a right-left chicane (named Hislop's) was installed about 135 m before Knickerbrook to reduce the speed of cars coming down Hilltop.